oscar-system/Oscar.jl/docs/src/integer.md

 The `mod` function computes a remainder ``r`` such that when ``r \neq 0`` the sign of ``r`` is the same as the sign of ``b``.
 Thus, if ``b > 0`` then `mod(a, b)` will be in the range ``[0, b)``.
 An exception is raised if the modulus ``b`` is zero.

-There is no function implemented to compute the corresponding quotient.
+This is summarised in the following table.

 remainder | division   | sign             | rounding
 ----------|------------|------------------|---------------------
 rem       | div/divrem | same as dividend | towards zero
 mod       |            | same as divisor  | towards ``-\infty``

+There is no function implemented to compute the quotient corresponding to the remainder given by `mod`.

 ```@repl oscar
 mod(ZZ(4), ZZ(3))